CreatorG456/Crypto_Exchange_Arb/README.md

 # crypto_exchange_arb

 # **Summary**
-Identifying and profiting from Etherium arbitrage opportunities utilizing different volatility and cost structures.
+Identifying and profiting from Ethereum arbitrage opportunities utilizing different volatility and cost structures.

 # **Technologies**
 This project leverages Python 3.7 in Google Colab with the following libraries: